maximbilan/SwiftAssetsPickerController/README.md

 <b>Manual:</b>
 <pre>
 Copy AssetsPickerController.swift and AssetsPickerGridController.swift to your project.
-Also framework uses CheckMarkView.
-You can found <a href="https://github.com/maximbilan/CheckMarkView">here</a>.
+Also framework uses CheckMarkView, you can found <a href="https://github.com/maximbilan/CheckMarkView">here</a>.
 </pre>

 <b>Cocoapods:</b>